chstrong/twitterclone-backend/README.md

 # Welcome to the Twitter Clone Backend

-This is a Typescript CDK Backend version of the Twitter Clone that is built with Serverless Framework based on Yan's School (The Burning Monk).
+This is a Typescript CDK Backend version of the Twitter Clone that is built with the Serverless Framework in Yan's School (The Burning Monk).

 https://school.theburningmonk.com/courses/appsync-masterclass-premium